 Understanding why and how

 If you have read our articles you know that we measure pH levels and mix our own potting soil mixes.
-And we do this because gardening is a passion and we have spent a lot of time (and money) on tools, equipment and educational programs.
+And we do this because gardening is a passion, and we have spent a lot of time (and money) on tools, equipment, and educational programs.

 But we also mix our own soils and make our own DIY grow bags because it saves us money.

-And when we look at the why, it is not hard to understand why Mediterranean herbs growing in hot Mediterranean landscapes would prefer dry to soaking wet soil.
+And when we look at the why, it is not hard to understand why Mediterranean herbs growing in hot Mediterranean landscapes prefer dry to soaking wet soil.

-Taking it one step further, it is plain to see that we would need a soil that drains well.
+Taking it one step further, it is plain to see that we would need soil that drains well.

-- Tolerates poor soil: Increase garden soil from 30 to 60, decrease compost from 30 to 10.
+- Tolerates poor soil: Increase garden soil from 30 to 60, and decrease compost from 30 to 10.

 - Does not tolerate wet soil: Increase Perlite from 10 to 30.
 No peat moss as it is very effective in retaining moisture.